Isaac Shapiro: Biography

 He joined Milbank Tweed upon graduating from law school and opened the firm's first Japanese office in Tokyo in 1977, which led to protests from the Japan Federation of Bar Associations, resulting in a freeze on the establishment of foreign law offices in Japan.
 However, his trailblazing effort subsequently led to the entry of other foreign law firms.
 In 1986, he joined Skadden, Arps, Slate, Meagher & Flom and headed its international practice, opening its practice in Japan.
 He became of counsel to the firm in 2001.

 Shapiro was a director of Bank of Tokyo Mitsubishi Foundation in New York City, and served as a past president of the Isamu Noguchi Foundation.
 He also served as president of the Japan Society from 1970 to 1977.

 He is the author of Edokko: Growing Up a Foreigner in Wartime Japan, an autobiography of his childhood.
 He was also the author of The Soviet Legal System, a textbook on Soviet law, co-written with Columbia law professor John N. Hazard.

 In 2006, Shapiro was awarded an Order of the Rising Sun, Gold Rays with Neck Ribbon by the Emperor of Japan for his service in promoting U.S.-Japan cultural relations.

 Personal life

-Shapiro is married to Jacqueline Weiss, who he met at Columbia law.
+Shapiro is married to Jacqueline Weiss, whom he met at Columbia law.
 Weiss comes from a family of rabbis and is a niece of the former rabbis of Congregation Emanu-El in San Francisco and the Rockdale Temple in Cincinnati.